Connect with others who understand.

 Outlook for Familial Pulmonary Arterial Hypertension

-Although many people are able to manage the condition with treatments, there is currently no cure for familial PAH.
+Although many people can manage FPAH with treatments, there is currently no cure for FPAH.
 The prognosis (outlook) for PAH is generally considered poor without treatment, but outcomes are improved if the condition is detected earlier and treated.
+Your doctor will perform regular risk assessments to help monitor disease progression and how well your body responds to treatments.

 If a known or suspected genetic cause for PAH runs in your family, genetic counseling is generally recommended to understand your risk of developing PAH.
 Talking to a genetic counselor will help you understand the process of genetic testing and decide whether it’s the right option for you.
-This can allow for early detection and prompt treatment, ultimately leading to a more favorable long-term outlook for familial PAH.
+This step can help find the problem early and start treatment quickly, which can improve the long-term outlook for FPAH.

 Talk With Others Who Understand

-Are you or a loved one living with familial pulmonary hypertension?
-How do you manage the condition?
-Share your experience in the comments below, or start a conversation by posting on myPHteam.
+Have you learned if familial pulmonary hypertension runs in your family?
+How have you managed with diagnosis and treatment?
+Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.